wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.8 =
+* First release with German translation
+* Modified the CSS to allow the button to be placed at the right of the text or over it.

 = 0.11.7 =
 * Solved a bug with the notification system when a confirmation is required.